Skip to main content

 Ant-Man and the Wasp | Average Guy Movie Review

-After the events of Civil War, Scott Lang (Paul Rudd) is under house arrest.
+After the events of Captain America: Civil War, Scott Lang (Paul Rudd) is under house arrest.
 Because of his actions - and their association with him - Hank Pym (Michael Douglas) and Hope Van Dyne (Evangeline Lilly) have been in hiding ever since.
 Their research into the Quantum Realm however, has drawn the attention of a few unsavoury characters, including the mysterious "Ghost" (Hannah John-Kamen) and Sonny Burch (Walton Goggins) - a dealer in black market tech.
 So when a chance to save Hope's mother - Janet (Michelle Pfeiffer) - presents itself, Hank and Hope will need Scott's help if they're to have any chance of success.

 Set just before Avengers: Infinity War, Ant-Man and the Wasp sees Lang return to his small corner of the Marvel Cinematic Universe.
 Whereas Ant-Man was a heist movie, director Peyton Reed has described this as part action movie, part romantic comedy, inspired by movies like Midnight Run.
 Much like its predecessor, Ant-Man and the Wasp is one of the lighter instalments in the MCU.
-Not that that makes it any less compelling, in fact, it's the smaller scale and light-hearted nature as well as a few real-world problems that makes this story all the more relatable.
+Not that that makes it any less compelling, in fact, it's the smaller scale and light-hearted nature, as well as a few real-world problems that makes this story all the more relatable.
 Essentially, it's a movie about family; a man trying to better himself for the sake of his daughter, and a father and daughter fighting to put their family back together.
 It's a very human story that just happens to feature superheroes.

 Evangeline Lilly is the perfect choice to play the Wasp.
 Not only did she earn it with her brilliant performance in Ant-Man, but she brings great depth to the role.
 Hope is tough as nails and very capable, but she's also hurting.
 The loss of her mother combined with Scott's actions in Germany and the need to protect her father weigh heavy on her, and Lilly is able to portray all of this flawlessly.
 She and Rudd - who slips easily back into his role as Lang - have great chemistry, our heroes share a connection but current events have forced it to take a back seat.
 All the while, Lang is still trying to figure out how to be a superhero as well as a good dad - two roles that don't come with an instruction manual.